Home

 changed dramatically over the past fifteen years we have been in

-the cosmetics of your wheels, and tell you what you need to know
+of your wheels, and tell you what you need to know to keep them

-to keep them looking great and of course, what we can do to help
+looking great and of course, what we can do to help when they need

 While

-wait, as refinishing wheels will take at least 7-10 business days.
+you wait, as refinishing wheels will take at least 7-10 business

-remains on the road.
-This is obviously a service we can only provide
+so your car remains on the road.
+This is obviously a service we

 Painted wheels are sprayed with an automotive-style paint